MoscaDotTo/Winapp2/winapp2ool/Readme.md

 ### Valid commandline args & their effects:
 * `-1f`,`-1d`: Overrides the default path for winapp2.ini
 * `-2f`,`-2d`: Sets the merge file name
-* `-r`: Uses "Removed Entries.ini" as the merge file name
+* `-r`: Uses "removed entries.ini" as the merge file name
 * `-c`: Uses "custom.ini" as the merge file name
 * `-w`: Uses "winapp3.ini" as the merge file name
 * `-a`: Uses "archived entries.ini" as the merge file name